A guide to travel in Nepal

 Furthermore, we are making sure to make sure you’re fine, safe, feel right, and have everything up there.
 Also, the easy way now is you can get the local sim card on arrival at the airport which has a 4g/3g network in most of the routes.
 Now Most of the places in the trekking route have wifi service available Normally Wi-Fi works for every part of the trek in lodge/lodges which will be provided with a minimal fee or someplace have free.

 We suggest you have a full travel insurance package that covers medical, personal accident, emergency evacuation, furthermore, it should also include, trip cancellation, loss of gears, natural calamity, theft of or damage to baggage, etc. While you trek in the high altitude some time you get illnesses, small injured, or get sick.
-If you will get any problem and get ill or injured during your trek, Above the Himalaya trekking will taking care of you and in an emergency, we will rescue you.
+If you will get any problems and get ill or injured during your trek, Above the Himalaya trekking will taking care of you and in an emergency, we will rescue you.

 If small injuries and health problems and altitude sickness are getting during the trek.
 Our staff will descend to you immediately.
 For the more serious medical issues, emergency Above the Himalaya trekking company will arrange helicopter rescues for you.